PhD course in

 Reconfigurable and trustworthy pandemic simulation

 Simulation tools are fundamental to predict the evolution of pandemic, and to assess the quality of counter-measures, e.g. the effect of travel restrictions on the spread of the coronavirus.
 However, they come with two fundamental requirements.
 The first is the need for a fast reconfiguration of the simulation, in order to be able to describe the mutating scenarios of the pandemics.
 The second is the ability to produce correct and explainable results, so that they can be trusted and independently validated.
 The topic of this research is to devise a model-based approach that is able to represent at a high-level the features of a generic pandemic, from which an efficient simulator can be produced.
-By means of formal methods, the results of the simulation are guaranteed to be correct by construction, with proofs that can be properly visualized and independently checked.
+Using formal methods, the results of the simulation are guaranteed to be correct by construction, with proofs that can be properly visualized and independently checked.
 The activity will be carried out as a collaboration of the Center for Health Emergencies (https://www.fbk.eu/it/health-emergencies/), that played a major role during the ongoing pandemics, and the Center for Digital Industry (https://dicenter.fbk.eu/), a leading centers in model-based design.

 Condition monitoring and predictive maintenance of complex industrial systems: Model-based reasoning meets Data Science